JorgeAndOmics/ml-model-definer/README.md

 6. Identify the best-performing model and print its parameters.

 The models to be evaluated are defined in a dictionary in the `main` function, where the keys are model names and the values are tuples of (model, param_grid), where `model` is an instance of a scikit-learn estimator class, and `param_grid` is a dictionary of hyperparameters to be tuned using a grid search.

+## Contributions

+If you require a feature, identify a bug or just want some info, dont hesitate to contact.
+All contributions are welcome!

+## License

+Under MIT License